-The University of East London is a dynamic university recognised for its teaching and research excellence.
+The University of East London (UEL) is a public university in the London Borough of Newham, London, England, based at three campuses in Stratford and Docklands.
+The University of East London is a dynamic university recognized for its teaching and research excellence.
 It offers a wide range of degree programmes and short courses, flexible study options, excellent facilities, an exciting London location and strong employment prospects, with one of the highest graduate employment rates in London.

 It is a vibrant university with a vision to bring transformational academic and enterprising opportunities to those in the region.
 They seek to do this through diversity, partnership and excellence in teaching and research.

 The University of East London runs seven schools including Architecture, Computing and Engineering, Arts and Digital Industries, Cass School of Education and Communities, Health, Sport and Bioscience, Psychology, Social Sciences, Royal Docks School of Business and Law and a Graduate School.
 The university prides its Psychology, Education and Communities, and Business and Law schools.
 There are more than 120 nationalities represented on the campus.
 The wide range of postgraduate programmes are taught by subject specialists who are at the forefront of their fields.They consult with employers when creating courses and work hard to ensure you gain work experience and make useful contacts.
 They also offer an excellent package of scholarships and bursaries for postgraduate students.